-- knowledge about workplace hazards and any other information needed to keep them safe; and
+- Knowledge about workplace hazards and any other information needed to keep them safe

-- explanation of safe work procedures and practical demonstrations by the worker that they have acquired the necessary knowledge and skills.
+- An explanation of safe work procedures and a practical demonstration by the worker to show that they have acquired the necessary knowledge and skills

 - Supervise the worker.
 This means monitoring the worker's activities to ensure s/he is working safely and being available to assist and answer any questions.
 Usually more supervision is needed when a worker is undertaking new or hazardous tasks.